Kurds urge more air strikes in Kobani; monitor warns of defeat

 Hagel, in Santiago as part of a Latin America tour and a summit of Defense Ministers of the Americas in Peru next week, said U.S. air strikes were aimed at driving back Islamic State fighters from Kobani.

 "We know ISIL is occupying part of the outskirts of Kobani.
-It is a dangerous situation and we recognise that," Hagel told the news conference in Santiago.
+It is a dangerous situation and we recognize that," Hagel told the news conference in Santiago.

 "We are doing what we can do through our air strikes to help drive back ISIL.
 In fact there has been some progress made in that area.
 It is a very difficult problem," he added.